 Accrued benefits are some of the most restrictive of benefits.
 You have to apply for accrued benefits within one year of the veteran’s death.
 In that timeframe, the necessary documentation, forms, and claims have to be submitted.
-If there were any other claims in progress or outstanding, they are all wiped out and only the Accrued Benefits claim is left standing.
+If there were any other claims in progress or outstanding, they are all wiped out and only the accrued benefits claim is left standing.

 The amount of the claim (known as the entitlement) is limited to whatever claims were pending at the time of the veteran’s death.
-If new evidence regarding agent orange, for example, comes out or if you find new documents while cleaning out his things, you can’t add that to the claim.
+If new evidence regarding Agent Orange, for example, comes out or if you find new documents while cleaning out his things, you can’t add that to the claim.
 It is a one-shot, one application, closed claim.
 Once you file it (and remember it has to be within a year of death) the claim is closed until it is approved or denied.

-It might sound crazy, but if the claimant has past-due benefits from before December 2003, the rules change and the actual benefits may be different.
+If the claimant has past-due benefits from before December 2003, the rules change and the actual benefits may be different.
 It is strange to talk about 2003 rules in 2019, but some cases with the VA can take a long time.
 If there were denials and errors in the effective date, this rule could come into play.